Erika Suderburg

 Erika Suderburg is a contemporary American filmmaker and writer.

 Early life

 Suderburg was born in 1959 in Minneapolis, Minnesota.

 Education

-From 1975 to 1977, she attended the UNC North Carolina School of the Arts, in Theater Design and Production.
+From 1975 to 1977, Suderburg attended the UNC North Carolina School of the Arts, in Theater Design and Production.
 Afterwards, she attended the University of North Carolina at Chapel Hill in Film and Television, then earned her B.F.A. at Minneapolis College of Art and Design in 1981 in media arts.
 In 1984, she received her M.F.A. degree from the University of California, San Diego.